-It all depends on many factors, such as your Magento version, the number of products, your average monthly traffic, performance you want to achieve, and more.
+It all depends on many factors, such as your Magento version, the number of products, your average monthly traffic, performance you want to achieve, for instance, infinite catalog scroll and more.
 Magento is a very scalable solution and can be used either for a small store with a relatively small amount of products, or for a large store with thousands of products

 Magento hosting is, in fact, a part of the gear that’s powering up your store, and in some cases your revenue and reputation depends on hosting.
 So, don’t make too fast decisions, take your time and count your slowness as an investment into your store.

 Did you know your website can be penalized by Google because of spam and abusive traffic?
 Try our Magento reCaptcha extension to avoid the problem.